krawaller/old-blog-backup/_source/files/posts/2016-07-07_choo_stupid_smart.md

 ### Wrapping up

-Being able to do this is something I haven't seen in any other framework, which has enamored me with Choo even more.
+Being able to encapsulate component models yet still have a central data storage is something I haven't seen in any other framework, which has enamored me with Choo even more.
 It truly is a cool piece of software, so try it out if you haven't already!

 And yes I realise I've ended other posts saying the exact same thing about CycleJS.
 Heck, go try both! :)